Start Running your BEACON Today

 Hardware ID is a unique public identifier for your device.

-Backup your private key (in ~${HOME}/certs/gateway.key
+Backup your private key (in ~/.blockcast/certs/gw_challenge.key

-Register your docker instance on the web portal
+5. Register your docker instance on the web portal

 Copy and paste the Registration URL from the console output with your pre-filled Hardware ID and Challenge Key into your browser, OR

-Go to Manage Nodes page, press “Register Node” button, and manually enter your keys in the portal registration flow
+Go to Manage Nodes page, press Register Node button, and manually enter your keys in the portal registration flow

+You will need to enable location access from your browser.
 Here is how to enable it on Chrome.
-If you are using other browser, it might look different.
+If you are using other browsers, it might look different.

 Confirm your instance is online and healthy